-Because the TPI Personal Pension is invested in the same portfolios as the ISAs are, the facts and figures we discussed above apply here too meaning that investors have made a pretty penny based on TPI’s historical data so far.
+Because the True Potential Investor Personal Pension is invested in the same portfolios as the ISAs are, the facts and figures we discussed above apply here too, meaning that investors have made a pretty penny based on True Potential Investor’s historical data so far.

-Due to the nature of the funds that are invested in with the TPI SIPP (actively managed), you will find that the fund fees can creep up compared to other providers.
-Having said that, having an actively managed fund should show better results compared to a fund which is only checked by the team of professionals on a semi-regular basis.
+Due to the nature of the funds that are invested in with the True Potential SIPP (fully managed), you will find that the fund fees can creep up compared to other providers.
+Having said that, having a fully managed fund should show better results compared to a fund which is only checked by the team of professionals on a semi-regular basis.

-Below, we decided to compare the TPI Balanced fund with other Robo-advisor pension products of a similar risk profile, here’s what we found:
+Below, I decided to compare the True Potential Investor’s Balanced fund with other Robo-advisor pension products of a similar risk profile, here’s what I found

-So, as you can see, they’re doing fairly well numbers-wise, though Moneyfarm’s and Nutmeg’s 2019 investment strategy seems to have performed better showing that there can still be pitfalls with using an actively managed service.
+So, as you can see, they’re doing fairly well numbers-wise, though Moneyfarm’s and Nutmeg’s 2019 investment management strategy seems to have performed better showing that there can still be pitfalls with using a fully managed service.